-Normal puberty Hormonal changes, equal in neurotypicals and ASD individuals, initiate sexual development.
-Normal puberty Neuropspicals are socially mature, and despite it being a confusing stage of life, are able to coope with these changes.
-K50 addrescents may not have a social maturity corresponding to their sexuality, so they may struggle to interpret and deal with these changes.
-K50 addrescents find it difficult to demonstrate an appropriate theory of mind, so understanding people's behaviours, in addition to the confusing hormonal changes, may lead to actions of frustration or anxiety, which can be portrayed inappropriate sexual behaviours.
-In addition to the creaters.
-ASD severity Low functioning autistic (LFA) addissents are most likely to masturbate in public, while some moderata functioning autistic (MFA) addissents may masturbate in public; however, MFA addissents tend to direct sexual behaviour towards individuals of the oposite sex, High individuals are most likely to masturbate in private and often have a desire for an intimate relationship.
-Social issues Individuals with ASD have reduced social awareness and communication.
-These are imperative for understanding when sexual behaviours are appropriate.
-Furstation due to the variability of social rules, particularly regarding private and public places, can cause these individuals to become confuse and act inappropriately, even if the action is innocent.
-Sensory issues Individuals with ASD can be hypersensitive to their senses.
-Sexual behaviours initiate pleasure, therefore satisfying their need for sensory stimulation.
-Differentiation of relationships Individuals with ASD have problems identifying when affection is appropriate, including recognizing the difference between friends, family, lovers and strangers.
-This causes contuision, specifically regarding how to act appropriately in friendships, compared to romantic relationships.
-Curiosity Some individuals with ASD are interested in the functioning of the human body.
-Previous sexual abuse If individuals with ASD have been abused in the past, they are more likely to act similarly towards others, demonstrating inappropriate sexual behaviour.
-Medications Some medications (not specified) can alter sexual desires, libido and make arousal difficult.
-These affect can result in sexual behaviours (e.g. hypermasturbation).
-Pornography Exposure to the Internet and to pornography has the potential to skew ASD individuals' view of sexuality.
-This can initiate a development of an aggressive sexuality.
-Poor sex education Individuals with ASD may possess inadequate skills and knowledge to fulfil their sexual desires (e.g. may have a poor masturbation technique), so are not able to reach orgasm, leading to hypermasturbation.
+ABLE 3.
+Reasons why inappropriate sexual behaviour occurs

+Normal puberty Hormonal changes, equal in neurotypicals and ASD individuals, initiate sexual developm

+Neurotypicals are socially mature, and despite it being a confusing stage of life, are able to cope with hese changes.
+ASD adolescents may not have a social maturity corresponding to their sexuality, so they may struggle to interpret and deal with these changes.
+ASD adolescents find it difficult to

+ASD severity

+ASD severity

+Low functioning autistic (LFA) adolescents are most likely to masturbate in public, while some moderat functioning autistic (MFA) adolescents may masturbate in public; however, MFA adolescents tend to direct sexual behaviour towards individuals of the pooposite sex.
+High functioning autistic (HFA)

+functioning autistic (MFA) adolescents may masturbate in public; however, MFA adolescents tend to direct sexual behaviour towards individuals of the opposite sex.
+High functioning autistic (HFA) individuals are most likely to masturbate in private and often have a desire for an intimate relationship.

+understanding when sexual behaviours are appropriate.
+Frustration due to the variability of social rules, particularly regarding private and public places, can cause these individuals to become confuse and act inappropriately, even if the action is innocent.

+Sensory issues

+Jensory issues

+offerentiation of individuals with ASD have problems identifying when affection is appropriate, including recognizing the difference between friends, family, lovers and strangers.
+This causes confusion, specifically regarding how to act appropriately in friendships, compared to romantic relationships.

+Some individuals with ASD are interested in the functioning of the human body.

+remous sexual about in inflormatis work 140 have open about on the past, they are more every and as similarly convention others, demonstrating ingerpropriate sexual behaviour.

+Some medications (not specified) can alter sexual desires, libido and make arousal difficult.
+These affect can result in sexual behaviours (e.g. hypermaturabition).

+sociations, and instance are executable to an inaggressive section, and individuals with ASD may possess inadequate skills and knowledge to fulfil their sexual desires (e.g. may have a poor masturbation technique), so are not able to reach orgasm, leading to hypermasturbation.

+(From Beddows & Brooks, 2015).

+Research and Statistics in ...

+• Sex Education for ASD

+Poor sex education

-- Sex Education for ASD - Only 50% of individuals with ASD receive sex education compared to neurotypicals Beddows & Brooks, 2015) - Material is insufficient for professionals and caregivers - There are societal barriers to education - Caregivers are aware and concerned about the sexual needs of their children - There is a gap between "knowledge" and "practice" for individuals with ASD - Sexual rights for individuals with ASD are denied - Education addressed from a problem-based/deficit perspective - 5 year delay in the HFA group's developmental trajectory for sexual behavior
+- Only 50% of individuals with ASD receive sex education compared to neurotypicals Beddows & Brooks, 2015) - Material is insufficient for professionals and caregivers - There are societal barriers to education - Caregivers are aware and concerned about the sexual needs of their children - There is a gap between "knowledge" and "practice" for individuals with ASD - Sexual rights for individuals with ASD are denied - Education addressed from a problem-based/deficit perspective - 5 year delay in the HFA group's developmental trajectory for sexual behavior

-- · Never too early to start education - Schools introduce sex education around 5th grade - Suggested Resources: - Sexuality and Relationship Education for Children and Adolescents with Autism Spectrum Disorders (Hartman, 2014) - Intimate Relationships and Sexual Health (Davies and Colleagues, 2012)
+- Never too early to start education - Schools introduce sex education around 5th grade - Suggested Resources: - Sexuality and Relationship Education for Children and Adolescents with Autism Spectrum Disorders (Hartman, 2014) - Intimate Relationships and Sexual Health (Davies and Colleagues, 2012)